aurelglli/Hubic-php-class/README.md

 # Hubic-php-class
-Simple php class to connect Hubic
+Simple php class to connect HubiC storage cloud

 Fill the constants to begin: